JuliaRobotics/Caesar.jl/docs/src/index.md

 * Multi-hypothesis representation in the factor-graph
 * Local in-memory solving on the device as well as database-driven centralized solving
 * Fixed-lag, continuous operation as well as off-line batch solving

+## Origins in Fundamental Research

+See related works on [the literature page](http://www.juliarobotics.org/Caesar.jl/latest/refs/literature/).

 ## Future Directions